Extremal behaviour and convergence rates for sample--based geometric quantiles and half space depths: Sample versions and applications

 As noted earlier in the introduction, our motivation for studying geometric quantiles and halfspace depths is that they are known to capture certain behaviour of the underlying distribution.
 Contrary to geometric quantiles, the halfspace depths do not uniquely characterise the underlying distribution (see \cite{Nagy2021a}).
-However, in \cite{Nagy2022}, the author listed eight situations for which the halfspace depths uniquely identify the underlying distribution, the empirical measure being one among them, as proven in \cite{Struyf1999}.
+However, in \cite{Nagy2022}, the author listed eight situations for which the halfspace depths uniquely identify the underlying distribution, empirical measure being one among them, as proven in \cite{Struyf1999}.

 While analysing the rate of decay of halfspace depth of empirical measures, it is appealing to compare the decay rate of halfspace depths of empirical measures with those of the measures from which the samples have been generated.
-It is what is done in the following theorem. \begin{theorem} Let $\pr$ be a probability measure defined on $(\real^d,\calB(\real^d))$, and let $g$ be capacity function corresponding to $\pr$, as defined in \cite{Alexander1987}[p.382].
+This rate of decay is evaluated in the following theorem. \begin{theorem} Let $\pr$ be a probability measure defined on $(\real^d,\calB(\real^d))$, and let $g$ be the capacity function corresponding to $\pr$, as defined in \cite{Alexander1987}[p.382].
 Consider a sequence $\{\gamma_n\}_{n\ge 1}$ satisfying the following conditions

 and a sequence $\{t_n\}_{n\ge 1}$ with $\displaystyle t_n \underset{n\to\infty}{\to}\infty$, such that

 Let $\{X_k\}_{k\ge 1}$ be an i.i.d. sample drawn from $\pr$, and $HD(\cdot,\pr_n)$ be the halfspace depth for the empirical measure $\pr_n = \frac1n \sum_{i=1}^n \delta_{X_i}$.
 Then, for any $x\neq 0$, we have